mezpahlan/mezpahlan.github.io/README.md

 The theme is a modified version of the [Bootstap Freelancer theme rewritten for Jekyll](https://github.com/jeromelachaud/freelancer-theme).

 ## Still to do

-- [ ] Complete initial port of all blog posts to markdown
+- [x] Complete initial port of all blog posts to markdown
+- [ ] Add paging in for blog index
 - [ ] Write custom Jekyll plugin for responsive picture formatting with figure support
 - [ ] Apply cutsom Jekyll plugin to this blog
 - [ ] Sort out CSS site wide
 - [ ] Add new item to portolio...... this site!!
 - [ ] Add new section for Physics uni archive
-- [ ] Harden the Rakefile to include better output and error handling....... maybe split into more granular tasks?
+- [ ] Harden the Rakefile to maybe split into more granular tasks?